-Activity Plan for FY 2018
+Activity Plan for FY 2019

-IRCI promotes research as an international research hub for ICH safeguarding in the Asia-Pacific region while contributing to the enhancement of ICH safeguarding using Japan's longterm experience in cultural heritage management.
-The focus of activities will be:
+IRCI promotes research as an international research hub for ICH safeguarding in the Asia-Pacific region while contributing to it's enhancement using Japan's long-term experience in cultural heritage management.
+The activities' foci are as follows:

-- 1. Promoting Research for ICH Safeguarding - 2.
-Research on Endangered ICH and the Role of ICH for Disaster Risk Management - 3.
-Cooperation with Sakai City for Promoting ICH
+- 1. Promoting Research for ICH Safeguarding

+- 2. Conducting Research on Endangered ICH

+- Cooperating with Sakai City to Promote ICH

-In FY 2018, IRCI will conduct the following projects.
+In FY 2019, IRCl will conduct the following projects.